charkes/hypercard-center/HyperTalkReference/commands/choose.md

 </pre></code>

-where [ph:<code>posInteger</code>] is between 1 and 18.
+where <code>[ph:posInteger]</code> is between 1 and 18.

 The <code>choose</code> command chooses the tool with the specified number or name from the Tools palette.

 HyperCard sends the <code>choose</code> command to the current card when you choose a tool from the Tools menu.

-HyperCard passes the word [ph:tool  ]to the first parameter variable and the tool number to the second parameter variable.
+HyperCard passes the word [ph:tool] to the first parameter variable and the tool number to the second parameter variable.
 You can handle the <code>choose</code> command as follows:

 <code><pre>
 on choose what, toolNumber